The

 the grandfather of Lorenzo il Magnifico.
 Of

-particular interest is the beautiful "Cavalcade of the Magi"
+particular interest is the beautiful "Cavalcade of

 a remarkable fresco painted by Benozzo Gozzoli